July 26, 2025

 El Salvador renewable energy Expansion: 3 Amazing Projects by 2025

-El Salvador’s Ambitious Leap into Renewable Energy: Solar and Wind Power Projects to Transform the Nation’s Energy Landscape
+El Salvador’s Ambitious Leap into Renewable Energy: Solar and Wind Projects Transforming the Nation’s Energy Landscape

-El Salvador is taking significant strides to expand its renewable energy capacity, with new solar and wind projects set to come online by 2025.
-Leading the charge is AES El Salvador, which is spearheading the full operation of its Bósforo solar project and the upcoming Capella Solar project.
-Together, these efforts will add a remarkable 140 MW of solar energy to the national grid.
+El Salvador is making significant strides to expand its renewable energy capacity, with new solar and wind projects set to come online by 2025.
+At the forefront is AES El Salvador, which is bringing its Bósforo solar project to full operation and advancing the upcoming Capella Solar project.
+Together, these projects will add a remarkable 140 MW of solar energy to the national grid.

-A standout feature of the Capella project is its integration of a 30 MW/60 MWh Battery Energy Storage System (BESS), which will optimize power dispatch during peak demand hours, thereby enhancing the reliability and efficiency of energy supply.
+A standout feature of the Capella project is its integrated 30 MW/60 MWh Battery Energy Storage System (BESS).
+This system will optimize power dispatch during peak demand hours, enhancing the reliability and efficiency of the energy supply.

-Adding to the momentum is EDP Renováveis (EDPR), a global leader in renewable energy.
-The company is developing two crucial projects in El Salvador: the La Paz Solar Park, a robust 150 MW solar project, and the Santa Ana Wind Farm, a 50 MW wind project.
+Contributing to this momentum is EDP Renováveis (EDPR), a global leader in renewable energy.
+The company is developing two key projects in El Salvador: the 150 MW La Paz Solar Park and the 50 MW Santa Ana Wind Farm.

-The La Paz Solar Park is anticipated to be operational by 2025, while the Santa Ana Wind Farm is expected to be completed by 2026.
-The wind farm will feature 11 state-of-the-art wind turbines, providing clean energy and further diversifying the country’s renewable energy portfolio.
+The La Paz Solar Park is anticipated to be operational by 2025, followed by the Santa Ana Wind Farm in 2026.
+The wind farm, featuring 11 state-of-the-art wind turbines, will provide clean energy and further diversify the country’s renewable energy portfolio.
 Learn more about EDP Renováveis’ projects.

-The introduction of these projects signifies a transformative shift in El Salvador’s energy mix, traditionally dominated by fossil fuels and hydroelectric power.
+These projects mark a transformative shift in El Salvador’s energy mix, which has traditionally been dominated by fossil fuels and hydroelectric power.
 Currently, fossil fuels account for 40% of the country’s energy production, with hydroelectric power contributing another 30%.
 The remaining 30% is sourced from geothermal energy, biomass, and solar power.

-The infusion of new solar and wind projects will dramatically increase the share of renewable energy in El Salvador’s energy mix.
-This shift will reduce the nation’s dependence on fossil fuels and significantly lower greenhouse gas emissions.
+This infusion of solar and wind power will dramatically increase the share of renewables in the nation’s energy mix, reducing its dependence on fossil fuels and significantly lowering greenhouse gas emissions.
 According to a report by the Economic Commission for Latin America and the Caribbean (ECLAC), El Salvador’s solar capacity is projected to reach 500 MW by 2030, with wind energy capacity expected to hit 200 MW in the same timeframe.

-The expansion of renewable energy in El Salvador presents a host of environmental and economic benefits.
-By mitigating reliance on fossil fuels, the country will substantially decrease its greenhouse gas emissions, contributing to global efforts in combating climate change.
-Moreover, the development of solar and wind projects will create employment opportunities in construction, maintenance, and operation, thereby invigorating the local economy.
+Expanding renewable energy in El Salvador offers numerous environmental and economic benefits.
+By reducing reliance on fossil fuels, the country will substantially decrease its greenhouse gas emissions, contributing to global efforts to combat climate change.
+Moreover, the development of solar and wind projects will create employment opportunities in construction, maintenance, and operation, boosting the local economy.

 Furthermore, the integration of battery energy storage systems (BESS), as seen in projects like Capella Solar, will enhance the stability and reliability of the national grid.
 Such systems enable better management of power dispatch during peak demand hours, ensuring a consistent supply of electricity.

-The successful implementation of these renewable energy projects sets a positive precedent for future investments in El Salvador’s energy sector.
-The government’s commitment to diversifying the energy mix and reducing greenhouse gas emissions aligns with global trends toward sustainable development.
+The successful implementation of these projects sets a positive precedent for future investment in El Salvador’s energy sector.
+The government’s commitment to diversifying its energy mix and reducing greenhouse gas emissions aligns with global trends toward sustainable development.

 With ongoing investment in renewable energy infrastructure, El Salvador is well-positioned to achieve its energy transition goals and contribute meaningfully to broader regional efforts to combat climate change.
 For more insights into the growing renewable energy sector in Central America, consider this analysis on solar energy growth.